OSC/ood-documentation/develop/_sources/customizations.rst.txt

 The dashboard used by OSC is the `OnDemand Clusters <https://grafana.com/grafana/dashboards/12093>`_ dashboard.

-Settings used to access Grafana are configured in the cluster config.
+Settings used to access Grafana are configured in the cluster configuration.
 The following is an example from OSC:

 .. code:: yaml